-Gulf State owns and operates three (3) 8-inch diameter pipelines aggregating approximately 50 miles in length connecting South Hampton's facility to: (1) a natural gas line, (2) South Hampton's truck and rail loading terminal and (3) a major petroleum products pipeline system owned by an unaffiliated third party.
+Gulf State owns and operates three (3) 8-inch diameter pipelines and five (5) 4-inch diameter pipelines aggregating approximately 70 miles in length connecting South Hampton's facility to: (1) a natural gas line, (2) South Hampton's truck and rail loading terminal and (3) a major petroleum products pipeline system owned by an unaffiliated third party.
 All pipelines are operated within Texas Railroad Commission and DOT regulations for maintenance and integrity.

 South Hampton sells its products to predominantly Fortune 500 companies for use in the production of polyethylene, packaging, polypropylene, expandable polystyrene, poly-iso/urethane foams, and in the catalyst support industries.
 Products are marketed via personal contact and through continued long term relationships.
 Sales personnel visit customer facilities regularly and also attend various petrochemical conferences throughout the world.
 We have an internet presence as well.
 South Hampton has adopted a strategy of moving its larger volume customers to formula based pricing to reduce the effect of feedstock cost volatility.
 Under formula pricing the price charged to the customer is based on a formula which includes as a component the average cost of feedstock over the prior month.
 As a result, with this pricing mechanism, product prices move in conjunction with feedstock prices without the necessity of announced price changes.
-However, because the formulas use an average feedstock price from the prior month, the movement of prices will trail the movement of costs, and formula prices may or may not reflect our actual feedstock cost for the month during which the product is actually sold.
-In addition, while formula pricing can benefit product margins during periods of increasing feedstock costs, during periods of decreasing feedstock costs formula pricing will follow feed costs down but will retain higher margins during the period by trailing the movement of costs by approximately 30 days.
+However, because the formulas use an average feedstock price from the prior month, the movement of prices will trail the movement of costs, and formula pricing can benefit product margins during periods of increasing feedstock costs, during periods of decreasing feedstock costs formula pricing will follow feed costs down but will retain higher margins during the period by trailing the movement of costs by approximately 30 days.
 The Company believes that the use of formula pricing can reduce the volatility and increase the predictability of product margins.
 However, the Company continues to investigate alternative product pricing methods.
-During 2011 and 2010, sales to two customers exceeded 10 percent or more of the Company's revenues.
+During 2012 and 2011, sales to two customers exceeded 10 percent or more of the Company's revenues.
 In both cases these sales represented multiple products at multiple facilities.